MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 ### Device Redirection Support

-The Surface-centric productivity experiences listed above become even more compelling in Windows Virtual Desktop environments by taking advantage of device redirection capabilities with Windows 10.
+The Surface-centric productivity experiences listed above become even more compelling in Azure Virtual Desktop environments by taking advantage of device redirection capabilities with Windows 10.
 Surface provides a broad range of device redirection support, especially when compared to OEM thin clients and fixed terminals, Android, iOS/macOS and web-based access.
 The Windows Inbox (MSTSC) and Windows Desktop (MSRDC) clients provide the most device redirection capabilities including Input Redirection (keyboard, mouse, pen and touch), Port Redirection (serial and USB) and Other Redirections (cameras, clipboard, local drive/storage, location, microphones, printers, scanners, smart cards and speakers).
 For a detailed comparison of device redirection support, refer to the [device redirection documentation](/windows-server/remote/remote-desktop-services/clients/remote-desktop-app-compare#redirection-support).

 ### Familiar Desktop Experience